 The profitability of our operations is sensitive to the cost of fuel, which materially affects our transportation costs, the costs of petroleum-based materials (like plastics) and the costs of energy (including electricity and natural gas) used in operating our manufacturing facilities.
-Petroleum prices have fluctuated significantly in recent years and are expected to rise from current levels.
+Petroleum prices have fluctuated significantly in recent years and could rise from current levels.
 Prices and availability of petroleum products are subject to political, economic and market factors that are generally outside our control.
 Political events in petroleum-producing regions, as well as hurricanes and other weather-related events may cause petroleum prices to increase.
 If such prices increase, our transportation costs may be adversely affected in the form of increased operation costs for our fleet and surcharges on freight paid to third-party carriers.
-If our transportation costs increase and we are unable to pass a material portion of these increased costs to our customers, our gross margins and profitability would be adversely affected.
+If our transportation costs increase or, the price of petroleum-based products and cost of operating our manufacturing facilities increase and we are unable to pass a material portion of these increased costs to our customers, our gross margins and profitability would be adversely affected.